-Retrain a Machine Learning Model
+Retrain an Azure Machine Learning Studio model

 As part of the process of operationalization of machine learning models in Azure Machine Learning, your model is trained and saved.
 You then use it to create a predictive Web service.
 The Web service can then be consumed in web sites, dashboards, and mobile apps.